DarkStussy/aioscraper/README.md

 - Fan-out calls inside microservices to hydrate/cache data
 - Lightweight scraping jobs that should be easy to test and ship (no big framework overhead)
 - Benchmarks show stable throughput across CPython 3.11–3.14 (see the [benchmarks](https://aioscraper.readthedocs.io/en/latest/benchmarks.html))

+## Contributing

+Contributions are welcome!

+If you’d like to open an issue or submit a pull request, please follow these guidelines:

+- Format and lint your code using the tools defined in pyproject.toml, and run Pyright (Basic mode).
+Type checking must pass — the project enforces strict typing discipline even in Basic mode.
+- Include tests for any new behavior or bug fixes so CI can verify the change.
+- Update the relevant docs or examples if your change affects the public API or usage patterns.
+- Small, self-contained pull requests are easier to review and merge.

 ## License